handsome0hell/blog/source/_posts/Missing_Phone_from_Find_My_Device_en.md

 Obviously, turn off the "Managed Mainland“, the normal "Sign in with your Google Account" words will show up during adding account, then the Samsung Galaxy S23 Ultra, delayed by half a year, appeared in the list of Find My Device.
 This does not affect the primary functionality of Island, and adb can freeze apps directly if it's necessary.

-Finally, I no longer have to search the entire room for my phone that was sitting right under some butt, YEAAAAAH!The New Device
+Finally, I no longer have to search the entire room for my phone that was sitting right under some butt, YEAAAAAH!
-Half year ago, a new Android phone.

-Sign in with your work account